 - Prepare batter: Cream together butter and sugar.
 Whisk in eggs and egg yolk until completely combined.
 Stir in lemon juice and lemon zest.
 Add flour and salt.

 - Bake: Pour batter into prepared baking pan and bake for 20-25 minutes or until the edges just begin to brown.

 - Make the glaze: Whisk powdered sugar, lemon juice and lemon zest together.
 Add lemon juice as needed to achieve the desired consistency.
 You want it to be pretty thick since you'll be spreading it on warm bars and it will thin out a bit.

-- Glaze them: Allow bars to cool for about 5 minutes before spreading the glaze on top with a rubber spatula.
+- Glaze them: Allow bars to cool for about 5 minutes before spreading the glaze on top of the warm bars with a rubber spatula.

 - Cut & serve: Once glaze is set and bars are cooled completely, cut them into bars and serve.

-Lemonies will stay fresh for up to 4 days stored in an airtight container.
+These lemon bars will stay fresh for up to 4 days stored in an airtight container at room temperature.